Vindicta-Team/Vindicta-Docs/docs/quick-start.md

 ## Install

+See [Setup Guide](setup) for more detailed instructions.

 ### For Dedicated Server

-Vindicta is installed as a mod *only*, simply install and enable the mod and its dependencies and the mission will be available.
+Vindicta is installed as a mod *only*, simply install and enable the mod (and its dependencies) and the mission will be available.

 ### For Local Hosting or Single Player

 Just subscribe to the mod and dependencies (ace and cba) on the Steam Workshop page (linked above), and enable them in the launcher.
 To self host just start a server through the MP menu.
-To play single player just look for the mission in the SP mission list.
+To play single player just look for the mission in the SP mission list (note: playing on dedicated server or locally hosted multiplayer is recommended over single player).

 ## Starting a New Game